eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 Head to the [_Element chat_ link on Moodle]($(course_info["moodle_url"])) to get started with Element:

 1. Select **Start Student-Chat**
-2. Login using your NETHZ credentials to start using the browser-based client
+2. Log in using your NETHZ credentials to start using the browser-based client
 3. Join the **_General_** and **_Helpdesk_** rooms
 4. Download the [desktop or mobile client](https://element.io/) for more convenient access or in case of encryption-related issues

-## Homework
+## Homework and submission

-[Homework](/homework) tasks will be announced after each week's lecture.
-The exercise session following the lecture will get you started.

-Homework **due date will be Wednesday 23h59 CET** every following week (8 days) to allow for Q&A during the following in-class exercise session.

-> ➡ Check out the [Homework](/homework) page for an overview on expected hand-in and deadlines.

-### Submission
+Before each class, study the assigned lecture materials and post questions in the Element chat.
+During class, you will work on exercises and submit them in two steps:

+1. At the end of class, you will submit your current progress on Moodle.
+It doesn't have to be complete, but it should be a reasonable draft of the solution. **This submission won't be graded**, but we will check which exercises you worked on during class.
+2. Before **23:59 on Wednesday** following the lecture, you will submit the final version of the code. **This submission will be graded**, but we will only assign points to exercises showing sufficient state of progress in the end-of-class submission:
+   - The exercise should be submitted by the end of class
+   - The submission should conain the skeleton of correct solution (> 50% of tasks completed)
+   - Missing visualisation and minor code bugs are acceptable in the end-of-class submission

-- Submission of Pluto notebooks after weeks 1 and 2, then GitHub commit hash (SHA) after week 3 and onwards, or other documents happens on the course's [Moodle]($(course_info["moodle_url"])).
+Submit Pluto notebooks on Moodle for weeks 1 and 2.
+From **week 3 onwards**, develop your solutions in your private course GitHub repository and submit both the final commit hash (SHA) and the pull request URL on [Moodle]($(course_info["moodle_url"])).
-- Actions and tasks related to GitHub will happen on your private course-related GitHub repository.

-**Starting from lecture 3 and onwards**, the development of homework scripts happens on GitHub **and** you will have to submit the git commit hash (SHA) on [Moodle]($(course_info["moodle_url"])) in the related _git commit hash (SHA)_ submission activity.

 ### Private GitHub repository setup

 Once you have your GitHub account ready (see lecture 2 [how-to](/lecture2/#a_brief_git_demo_session)), create a private repository you will _**share with the teaching staff only**_ to upload your weekly assignments:

 1. Within the [pdes-on-gpus-julia-course](https://github.com/pdes-on-gpus-julia-course) organisation, create a **private** GitHub repository named `pde-on-gpu-<moodleprofilename>`, where `<moodleprofilename>` has to be replaced by your name **as displayed on Moodle, lowercase, diacritics removed, spacing replaced with hyphens (-)**.
-For example, if your Moodle profile name is "Joël Désirée van der Linde" your repository should be named `pde-on-gpu-joel-desiree-van-der-linde`.
+For example, if your Moodle profile name is "Joël Désirée van der Linde", your repository should be named `pde-on-gpu-joel-desiree-van-der-linde`.
-2. Select an `MIT License` and add a `README.md` file.
+2. Select the `MIT License` and add a `README.md` file.
 3. **For each homework submission**, you will:
-    - create a git branch named `homework-X` (X ``\\in [2-...]``) and switch to that branch (`git switch -c homework-X`);
+    - create a Git branch named `homework-X` (X ``\\in [2-...]``) and switch to that branch (`git switch -c homework-X`);
-    - create a new folder named `homework-X` to put the exercise codes into;
+    - create a new folder named `homework-X` to put the exercise code into;
-    - (don't forget to `git add` the code-files and `git commit` them);
+    - (don't forget to `git add` the code files and `git commit` them);
-    - push to GitHub and open a pull request (PR) on the `main` branch on GitHub;
+    - push to GitHub and open a pull request (PR) targeting the `main` branch on GitHub;
-    - copy **the single git commit hash (SHA) after the final push and the link to the PR** and submit **both** on [Moodle]($(course_info["moodle_url"])) as the assignment hand-in (it will serve to control the material was pushed on time);
+    - copy **the single Git commit hash (SHA) after the final push and the link to the PR** and submit **both** on [Moodle]($(course_info["moodle_url"])) as the assignment hand-in (this will allow us to verify that the material was pushed on time);
     - (do not merge the PR yet).

 !!! warn
-    Make sure to only include the `homework-X` folders and `README.md` in the GitHub repo you share with the exercise bot in order to keep the repository lightweight.
+    Keep the repository lightweight: include the homework folders, `README.md`, license, and required configuration files; exclude large outputs.

 !!! note
     For homework 3 and later, the respective folders on GitHub should be Julia projects and thus must contain a `Project.toml` file.
 The `Manifest.toml` file should be excluded from version control.
-To do so, add it as entry to a `.gitignore` file in the root of your repo.
+To do so, add it as an entry to a `.gitignore` file in the root of your repo.
 Mac users may also add `.DS_Store` to their [global `.gitignore`](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).
-Codes could be placed in a `scripts/` folder.
+Code could be placed in a `scripts/` folder.
 Output material to be displayed in the `README.md` could be placed in a `docs/` folder.

 ### Feedback

-After the submission deadline, we will correct and grade your assignments.
+After the submission deadline, we will review and grade your assignments.
 You will get personal feedback directly on the PR as well as on [Moodle]($(course_info["moodle_url"])).
-Once you got feedback, please merge the PR.
+Once you have received feedback, please merge the PR.
 We will try to correct your assignments before the lecture following the homework's deadline.

-This should allow you to get rapid feedback in order to clarify the points you may struggle on as soon as possible.
+## Final project

+🚧 Under construction.

 <!--
 ## Project